 The student will be introduced to audio and video production for multimedia.
 Topics include: creating, editing, or retooling preexisting sound and video files for multimedia projects; fundamentals of camera work, lighting, sound development, editing, and story boarding for interactive media.
 Field trips may be required.
-Transfer credit: CSU

-MM R104-Multimedia Design
+MM R104-Multimedia Design 2 hours lecture, 3 hours lab weekly

 Students work collaboratively to write, design, and produce a fullscale, multimedia product, such as an online tutorial, interactive game or informative kiosk program.
 Using skills acquired in prior courses, students learn how to put it all together in two successive courses, from concept formation to formative evaluation, while working as a team on teacher-guided, real-world projects.
 Students design their projects, ideas are generated, specification documents/ story boards are constructed, prospectus reports and scripts are written, delivery platforms are considered, media requirements are identified, preexisting media are collected, interfaces are designed, and rapid prototypes are created.
 Field trips may be required.
-Transfer credit: CSU

-MM R105-Multimedia Production
+MM R105-Multimedia Production 3 units